opensearch-project/documentation-website/_opensearch/supported-field-types/range.md

 Parameter | Description
 :--- | :---
-format | A [format](({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/date/#formats) for dates in this query.
-Default is the field's mapping format. relation | Provides a relation between the query's date range and the document's date range.
-There are three types of relations that you can specify:<br> 1. `intersects` matches dates that belong to both the query's date range and document's date range.
-This is the default. <br> 2. `contains` matches documents where the query's date range is a subset of the document's date range. <br> 3. `within` matches documents where the document's date range is a subset of the query's date range.
+format | A [format]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/date/#formats) for dates in this query.
+Default is the field's mapped format. relation | Provides a relation between the query's date range and the document's date range.
+There are three types of relations that you can specify:<br> 1. `intersects` matches documents for which there are dates that belong to both the query's date range and document's date range.
+This is the default. <br> 2. `contains` matches documents for which the query's date range is a subset of the document's date range. <br> 3. `within` matches documents for which the document's date range is a subset of the query's date range.

+To use a date format other than the field's mapped format in a query, specify it in the `format` field.

-To query for all graduation dates in 2019 with a different format than the field's mapping format:
+Query for all graduation dates in 2019, providing the date range in a "MM/dd/yyyy" format:

 ```json
 GET testindex1/_search